Living In Paphos, Cyprus: Enjoy The Perfect Lifestyle

 The lifestyle that you can achieve in Cyprus is excellent – the fine weather for up to 9 months of the year, the laid back attitude to life enjoyed by local people, the excellent and healthy Mediterranean cuisine and the fabulous coastline and beaches all add quality and enjoyment to life.

 Paphos can take all of this a stage further however because it has great infrastructure and amenities – from shopping malls to hospitals, from schools to good roads and brilliant nightlife.
-In fact, if you want to achieve a best of all world’s situation, consider living in Paphos!
+In fact, if you want to achieve the best of all world’s situation, consider living in Paphos!

-In Paphos you have many fine restaurants and bars – and as a resident locally you will soon discover where the locals eat and drink away from the tourists and you will get better food, better service and better value.
+In Paphos, you have many fine restaurants and bars – and as a resident locally you will soon discover where the locals eat and drink away from the tourists and you will get better food, better service and better value.

-In Paphos you have an historic centre, ancient and fascinating remains, you have fabulous modern architecture, beautiful villas and apartments and you have all of this blended against the backdrop of the beautiful Mediterranean Sea.
+In Paphos you have a historic centre, ancient and fascinating remains, you have fabulous modern architecture, beautiful villas and apartments and you have all of this blended against the backdrop of the beautiful Mediterranean Sea.

 In Paphos you have shops, jobs, schools, modern hospitals – you have your own airport and good roads linking you to the whole of the rest of the island…